How to Make Money Buying and Selling Websites

 Valuation

-• Traffic numbers and any increase you’ve established since you bought the website.
+• Traffic numbers and any increase you’ve established since you bought the website

-• How much monthly revenue the website brings in and how consistent this is.
+• How much monthly revenue the website brings in and how consistent this is

-• How well your website ranks and performs for target keywords.
+• How well your website ranks and performs for target keywords

-• The quality of the backlink profile you’ve built.
+• The quality of the backlink profile you’ve built

-• The number of revenue streams the website has and how reliable these are.
+• The number of revenue streams the website has and how reliable these are

-• How much maintenance the website requires to run at its current performance level.
+• How much maintenance the website requires to run at its current performance level

-• The size of your social media following and email subscriber list.
+• The size of your social media following and email subscriber list

 Just like when making an offer to purchase a website, you don’t want your end figure to be too low or too high.
-Don’t short-change yourself – but at the same time, you don’t want to set an asking price that’s too high and will never be met.
+Don’t short-change yourself – at the same time, you don’t want to set an asking price that’s too high and will never be met.

 Finding a Buyer